When does a relationship become common-law?

 Lawyers often see horror stories from these situations.
 In one example, your dad’s girlfriend might be viewed as a legal tenant.
 If the relationship were to end after two years of cohabitation, at what point should she be expected to move out?
 How about after 10 years of cohabitation?
 What if he were to pass away while she’s living there?
 And if your father were to become severely ill, would he wish for his girlfriend to make healthcare and financial decisions for him?
 In some provinces she would have the right to make those decisions for your father unless he had named someone else in a properly executed power of attorney document.
 In other provinces those rights would default to you or your siblings.

 My point is that there are rules your father and his girlfriend may need to contend with whether they have planned for them or not.
 One potential solution?
 They could choose to be proactive.
 They could decide to what extent they wish to keep the rights to support each other should the relationship break down, and whether they wish to share any rights to each other’s property.
 This can be done by putting in place a cohabitation agreement.
 Like a prenuptial agreement, it’s a legal document that should be drawn up by your dad’s lawyer, and his girlfriend’s lawyer as well.
-Depending on protecting assets, it could allow his girlfriend to wave certain legal rights.
-So, for instance, if she had a legal claim on his home should he pass away, she could wave that right in exchange for a cash settlement.
+It can protect your father’s assets and provide evidence of their agreements, including the waving of certain legal rights.
+So, for instance, if your dad’s girlfriend would have a legal claim on his home should he pass away, she could wave that right in exchange for a cash settlement.

 The critical part is that your dad should understand that doing nothing doesn’t mean nothing will happen.
 One of the best things he can do is seek professional advice about what he wants to achieve, and put in place appropriate documents to protect himself, his assets, and his loved ones.

-Nicole Ewing is Vice President, Business Succession Advisor and Tax and Estate Planner, at TD Wealth.
+Nicole Ewing is Director, Tax and Estate Planning, TD Wealth.
 A lawyer by trade, she enjoys educating people on how they can reach their goals in life with a bit of legal or tax advice.
 In her spare time, she tries to tame her indoor jungle and restrain herself from adding ever more plants.
-She last appeared in MoneyTalk Life in The Prenup Checkup.